-Training is tailored according to the needs of each applicant.
+- Training is tailored according to the needs of each applicant.
 It does not involve formal lectures on psychological trauma.
-Rather, it is delivered through discussions on issues of special interest to trainees and guided reading of the relevant literature, and mentorship.
-As such, applicants can expect to benefit from his wealth of experience with war, torture, refugee, and natural disaster trauma, acquire an evidence-based orientation in this field, test or develop research ideas, and gain some experience in research methodology.
+Rather, learning takes place through regular personal contact with Professor Basoglu, his tutorship and mentorship, guided reading of the relevant literature, discussions on issues of special interest to trainees, and observing (or participating in) his ongoing work at the time (which currently involves mostly publishing data from previously completed projects and write-up of review articles).
+As such, the trainees have plenty of opportunity to benefit from his wealth of experience with war, torture, refugee, and natural disaster trauma, test or develop research ideas, and gain some experience in research methodology.

 Optimum duration of training